yuvadm/lsys.js/README.md

 ------

 An L-system is a formal grammar defined as an initial axiom string, and a set of production rules.
-In te aforementioned example, `F` is the initial axiom, and only one production rule exists: `F -> F-F+FF`.
+In the aforementioned example, `F` is the initial axiom, and only one production rule exists: `F -> F-F+FF`.
 The grammar alphabet is assumed to be all characters with a production rule mapping.